Table of Contents

 Wearables are portable electronic devices that are designed to be worn on the body, such as smartwatches, fitness trackers, and smart glasses.
 These wearable technology devices often have sensors and other technologies that can measure and track various health and fitness metrics, such as heart rate, steps taken, and calories burned.
 They can also provide a range of other features, such as notifications, music playback, and GPS tracking.

-Earlier, people were hesitant in using wearables and investing one for themselves but the use of wearables has risen in recent years, due in part to their increasing affordability and the increasing availability of high-quality devices that offer a range of features and benefits, especially after Covid-19.
+Earlier, people were hesitant to use wearables and investing one for themselves but the use of wearables has risen in recent years, due in part to their increasing affordability and the increasing availability of high-quality devices that offer a range of features and benefits, especially after Covid-19.

 According to Statista, In 2022, there will be 86.3 million users of health or fitness apps in the United States from almost 290 Million smartphone users which can eventually go up to 200 million more in the next 5 years.